interTwin-eu/itwinai/docs/how-it-works/loggers/explain_loggers.rst

 The itwinai :class:`~itwinai.loggers.Logger` provides a unique interface to log any *kind* of data trough the :meth:`~itwinai.loggers.LogMixin.log` method.
-You can use it to log metrics, model checkpoints, images, text, provenance information...
+You can use it to log metrics, model checkpoints, images, text, provenance information, and more.
 However, to make sure that the item you want to log is correctly managed, you need to specify its kind by means of the ``kind`` argument.
 See :py:mod:`itwinai.loggers` module documentation for a list of object kinds